davepacheco/registrar/README.md

 was historically not documented, and several pieces are redundant or confusing.
 Additionally, this information is not thoroughly validated in Binder.

+**Caveat:** This information is provided for reference only.
+The existing implementation is not crisp enough or validated enough to use this information to write an alternate implementation and expect that it will interoperate with the existing one.

+**Before reading this section, be sure to read and understand the "Configuration reference" section.
+It covers the basic underlying concepts that are used in this section.**

 ### ZooKeeper paths

 ZooKeeper provides a filesystem-like API: there's a hierarchical, slash-delimited namespace of objects.
-Registrar stores data in paths corresponding to DNS domains.
-Triton and Manta deployments have a fixed DNS suffix that's used for all services.

-For example, a deployment in a region called "emy-10" would likely have the DNS suffix "emy-10.joyent.us".
-The "authcache" service in this deployment would have the DNS name "authcache.emy-10.joyent.us".
-An instance of "authcache" that was called "instance0" would have the DNS name "instance0.authcache.emy-10.joyent.us".
-The data for each of these domains is stored in a ZooKeeper path by reversing the order of the components.
-So the data for "instance0.authcache.emy-10.joyent.us" is stored in the ZooKeeper object at "/us/joyent/emy-10/authcache/instance0".
-There is also service-wide data stored in "/us/joyent/emy-10/authcache".
-(ZooKeeper allows its analog of directories to also contain data, so the node at "/us/joyent/emy-10/authcache" acts as both an object and a directory.)
+Data about DNS domains is stored into ZooKeeper in paths derived from the domains by reversing the components of the domain and replacing dots (".") with slashes ("/").
+So the information for domain "authcache.emy-10.joyent.us" is contained under "/us/joyent/emy-10/authcache" in the ZooKeeper namespace.

+For a service like authcache, the typical ZooKeeper node structure looks like this:

+* "/us/joyent/emy-10/authcache" contains the service record for "authcache".
+* Nodes underneath this path (like "/us/joyent/emy-10/authcache/a2674d3b-a9c4-46bc-a835-b6ce21d522c2") contain host records for individual instances of "authcache".

+The ZooKeeper analog of directory nodes can themselves contain data, so the node at "/us/joyent/emy-10/authcache" acts as both an object and a directory.

 ### Overview of service discovery records

 All of the ZooKeeper nodes written by Registar contain JSON payloads.
 We call these **service discovery records**.
-Every service discovery record includes:
+Internally, every service discovery record
+includes:

-- required `"type"`, a string identifying the type of this record.
+- required `"type"`, a string identifying the specific type of this record.
 - a required property with the same name as the type that provides type-specific details, described below.
 For example, if the `type` has value `"service"`, then there will be a top-level property called `"service"` that contains more